-For further information on our terrific collection of offerings or if you want to register ONLINE 24/7, please go to CommunityEd.lavc.edu today!
+For further information on our academic offerings or if you would like to register ONLINE 24/7, please go to www.legalfieldcareers.com today!

-We would love to hear from you so please call us at (818) 947-2577 ext.
-4172 or you can email us at goldmaa@lavc.edu.
-The Community Education & Extension Program at Los Angeles Valley College is located in the Field House off of Ethel Street, next to Student Parking Lot E.
+We would love to hear from you so please call us at (818) 997-0967 or you can email us at riccobrr@lavc.edu.
+The Extension Program at Los Angeles Valley College is located in the Job Training office across from the library.